deevroman/TgFixer/README.md

 **Automatically** changes all links on page *t.me/username* on *tg://resolve?domain=username*

+Also redirect t.me to you Telegram Client

-And also in popup allows you to correct the links yourself
+And in popup allows you to correct the links yourself

 Fixing links: